webix-hub/docs/data/desktop/menu.md

 {{sample 03_menu/10_hide_item.html}}

-###Disabling
+<h3 id="disable_item">Disabling</h3>

 To disable menu item, you should apply special **disableItem()** and **enableItem()** functions to menu passing ID of the necessary item into them.
-The methods can be triggered by changing state of a checkbox which ID equals to the ID of the corresponding menu item.
+The methods can be triggered by changing the state of a checkbox the ID of which equals the ID of the corresponding menu item.

 ~~~js
 $$("tree1").attachEvent("onItemCheck",function(id,state){